- Schedule secure briefings with any and all team members

 Attending a Briefing

 After clicking the briefing name, users have two options: open the briefing in place or open it in a new tab.
-In general, opening a briefing in place is good for small meetings and one-on-ones; a new tab is recommended for larger briefings.- Mute the mics and turn off the cameras of individual attendees or all attendees.
+In general, opening a briefing in place is good for small meetings and one-on-ones; a new tab is recommended for larger briefings.

 - Remove or spotlight meeting participants.